erickarugu/100-days-of-code/log.md

 **Article**
-Today I read an interesting article "Learn to Code From Home: The Coronavirus Quarantine Developer Skill Handbook " by Quincy Larson the founder of [freecodecamp](https://www.freecodecamp.org/) on how to take advantage of the freely available learning resources and level up your Dev Skills during this quarantine period.
+Today I read an interesting article "Learn to Code From Home: The Coronavirus Quarantine Developer Skill Handbook " by [Quincy Larson](https://www.freecodecamp.org/news/author/quincylarson/) the founder of [freecodecamp](https://www.freecodecamp.org/) on how to take advantage of the freely available learning resources and level up your Dev Skills during this quarantine period.
 In the article, he shared a couple of these resources and I will be visiting them in the course of my journey.
 [Learn to Code From Home: The Coronavirus Quarantine Developer Skill Handbook](https://www.freecodecamp.org/news/coronavirus-academy/)

 ### Day 1: March 22, Sunday

 **Today's Progress**: Started and finished the Data Visualization Certification challenges on freecodecamp.
-I will do the projects next.
+I will start working on the projects soon.

 **Thoughts**: I enjoyed learning how to use the D3.js Javascript library.
-Finally, learnt how to create a pie chart and bar graph using JS!
-I have always been curious before today.
-Also started learning how to use AJAX to hadle APIs.
+Finally, I learnt how to create a pie chart and bar graph using JS!
+Also started learning how to use AJAX to work with APIs still on the Data Visualization path.

 **Link(s) to work**: [Freecodecamp Data Visualization](https://www.freecodecamp.org/learn/data-visualization/data-visualization-with-d3/)